-February events in Paris kick off with the annual Chinese New Year parade and Lantern Festival.
-And they continue with a Valentine's Day Run in Parc des Buttes Chamont; Retromobile, a popular vintage car show; the Six Nations Rugby championship; Salon Agriculture, the biggest farm show in France; and Paris Grand Slam, an international judo championship.
-So, grab your umbrella and warm boots and let's explore the fun events in Paris February 2020.
+February events in Paris.
+Romance is in the air during the Valentine's Day events.
+Also up this month are Retromobile, a popular vintage car show, and Salon Agriculture, the biggest farm show in France.
+So, grab your parapluie (umbrella) and warm boots and let's explore the fun events in Paris February, 2024.

 The traditional dragon parade follows a route from Avenue d'Ivry to Avenue de Choisy to Boulevard Masséna to Avenue d'Ivry.
 There's also a Lantern Festival with tea tastings & ceremonies, lantern-making workshops, and calligraphy.
 The festivities continue with Chinese classical dancers, poetry readings, Shaoxing opera and traditional Asian music.